Path group actions induced by sigma-actions and affine Kac-Moody symmetric spaces of group type: Introduction

 This paper is organized as follows.
-In Section \ref{prel} we review basic knowledge on $P(G, L)$-actions and the parallel transport map.
-In Section \ref{paral} we introduce the canonical isomorphism of path spaces and show some equivalence concerning $P(G, L)$-actions and parallel transport maps.
-In Section \ref{pcvp} we show a formula for the principal curvatures of the PF submanifold $\Phi^{-1}(N)$ for a curvature-adapted submanifold $N$.
+In Section \ref{prel} we review foundations of PF submanifolds, PF actions and parallel transport maps.
+In Section \ref{paral} we define and investigate the isomorphisms $\Omega$ and $\Upsilon$ and prove Theorem I. In Section \ref{pcvp} we derive a formula for the principal curvatures of the PF submanifold $\Phi^{-1}(N)$ for a curvature-adapted submanifold $N$ of $G$.
 In Section \ref{pcosa} we study the submanifold geometry of orbits of $\sigma$-actions.
-In Section \ref{pco} we show an explicit formula for the principal curvatures of $P(G, G(\sigma))$-orbits.
-In Section \ref{ausp} we study the austere property of $P(G, G(\sigma))$-orbits and prove Theorem I. In Section \ref{weakp} we study the relation between weakly reflective properties of $N$ and $\Phi^{-1}(N)$, and prove Theorem II.
+In Section \ref{pco} we derive an explicit formula for the principal curvatures of $P(G, G(\sigma))$-orbits.
+In Section \ref{ausp} we study conditions for $P(G, G(\sigma))$-orbits to be austere PF submanifolds of $V_\mathfrak{g}$ and prove Theorem II.
+In Section \ref{weakp} we extend the previous results concerning weakly reflective PF submanifolds in Hilbert spaces.
+In Section \ref{eg} we show concrete examples of austere PF submanifolds and weakly reflective PF submanifolds which are orbits of a $P(G, G(\sigma))$-action.
+In Section \ref{AKM} we study the relations to affine Kac-Moody symmetric spaces and prove Theorem III.